AssadAnabosi/Manager-2.0/README.md

   Note that you need to have docker and docker-compose installed on your machine
   </br>
   - Run `make compose`
-    - Or Run `docker-compose up --build -d` if you don't have make installed on your machine.
+    - Or Run `docker-compose up --build -d` if you don't have "make" installed on your machine.

 </br>
 </br>